 Act reference: FA(Admin)Act Part 6 Division 2 Confidentiality

-When collecting personal information from the applicant/recipient or staff, FAO staff should ensure that IPPs 1, 2 and 3 are applied.
+When collecting personal information from the individual or staff, Centrelink staff should ensure that IPPs 1, 2 and 3 are applied.

-Under IPPs 1, 2 and 3, FAO staff need to ensure that if personal information is collected:
+Under IPPs 1, 2 and 3, Centrelink staff need to ensure that if personal information is collected:

 IPPs 5, 6 and 7 relate to the management and access to personal information being held by the department.
 Staff must ensure individuals: